 Other innovative ways to improve recycling includes expanding the use of recycled PET (rPET) and exploring new compostable and bio-degradable plastics.
-Many bottled water companies are already using up to 50 percent recycled material in their plastic bottles.
+Many bottled water companies are already using up to 50% recycled material in their plastic bottles.

-Now at 38.6 percent, the recycling rate for single serve PET plastic bottled water containers has doubled in the last seven years.
+Now at 38.04%, the recycling rate for single serve PET plastic bottled water containers has doubled in the last eight years.
 And, according to the Association of PET Container Resources (NAPCOR), empty plastic water bottles are the most frequently recycled PET beverage container in curbside recycling programs.
 In addition, 3 and 5 gallon plastic bottled containers are reused between 30-50 times before being recycled.

 Plastic bottles have made it convenient for people to enjoy refreshing cold bottled water at and away from home.
 Using PET plastic to package beverages has made drinks more light-weight and easier to transport than cans.
-Did you know, it also requires less energy to produce PET containers than cans or glass?
+In addition, it also requires less energy to produce PET containers than cans or glass.

 Did you know…